Wade's Causeway: Explanatory notes

 ι.See, for example, Hayes, who describes it as "swampy and ill-drained" and attributes the perpendicular drainage culverts to this; also Ward, and Proceedings of the Cleveland Naturalists Field Club (1903–1904).
 There is some disagreement: Lang describes the North York Moors landscape during the Roman period as "arid".

 κ.Several sources attest to the notion that Roman roads were predominantly straight: see, for example, PastScape, Gagarin. and Codrington.
 Codrington states further that there are examples of Roman roads that do not deviate more than a quarter of a mile from a direct line over a 30 mi course.
 Likewise, Davies states that at least one Roman road differs from a straight-line course between its termini by less than one degree over its entire course.

 λ.See Wade, Clarke, Chadwick, and Bjork.
 Chadwick notes that the practice of attributing ancient structures to Dietrich von Berne or one of his associates was particularly common by German travellers of the Middle Ages.

 μ.See Hinderwell, Drake, Davidson and Murray.
 Dillon says the legend involves sheep, but all other sources agree on it being cows.

-ν.English Heritage state that "It has been assumed that the road is Roman, being carefully built and well-engineered".
+ν.English Heritage states that "It has been assumed that the road is Roman, being carefully built and well-engineered".

 Δ.See Hayes and English Heritage website.

 Ε.See Unsworth and English Heritage website.

 Θ.See Codrington, Young, and Austen.
 Exact reported width varies from one source to another, presumably depending on whether they are measuring the surviving stonework only, or include one or both of the total agger width and the ditches on either side.
 Margary claims a width of 27 feet for the agger.